Breast Mesh Side Effect Lawsuit Overview

 Studies Linking Breast Mesh to Serious Injuries

-Although internal bra mesh implants were promoted as a modern advancement for breast surgery, multiple independent studies have found that complication rates remain high, especially when these materials are placed in soft breast tissue rather than in areas like the abdominal wall where they were originally designed to be used.
+Although internal bra mesh implants were sold as a modern advancement for soft tissue repair, multiple independent studies have found that complications may occur when these materials are placed in soft breast tissue, rather than in areas like the abdominal wall where they were originally designed to be used.

 2024 Review Finds Significant Mesh-Related Complication Rates